openresty/lua-nginx-module/README.markdown

 The socket object returned by this method is usually used to read the current request's body in a streaming fashion.
 Do not turn on the [lua_need_request_body](http://wiki.nginx.org/HttpLuaModule#lua_need_request_body) directive, and do not mix this call with [ngx.req.read_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.read_body) and [ngx.req.discard_body](http://wiki.nginx.org/HttpLuaModule#ngx.req.discard_body).

 If any request body data has been pre-read into the Nginx core request header buffer, the resulting cosocket object will take care of this to avoid potential data loss resulting from such pre-reading.
 Chunked request bodies are not yet supported in this API.

+Since the `v0.9.0` release, this function accepts an optional boolean `raw` argument.
+When this argument is `true`, this function returns a full duplex cosocket object wrapping around the raw downstream connection socket, upon which you can call the [receive](http://wiki.nginx.org/HttpLuaModule#tcpsock:receive), [receiveuntil](http://wiki.nginx.org/HttpLuaModule#tcpsock:receiveuntil), and [send](http://wiki.nginx.org/HttpLuaModule#tcpsock:send) methods.

+When the `raw` argument is `true`, it is required that no pending data from any previous [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say), [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print), or [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) calls exists.
+So if you have these downstream output calls previously, you should call [ngx.flush(true)](http://wiki.nginx.org/HttpLuaModule#ngx.flush) before calling `ngx.req.socket(true)` to ensure that there is no pending output data.
+Another requirement for this case is that the request body must have already been read completely.

+You can use the "raw request socket" returned by `ngx.req.socket(true)` to implement fancy protocols like [WebSocket](http://en.wikipedia.org/wiki/WebSocket), or just emit your own raw HTTP response header or body data.
+You can refer to the [lua-resty-websocket library](https://github.com/agentzh/lua-resty-websocket) for a real world example.

 This function was first introduced in the `v0.5.0rc1` release.